Lynn Wachtmann

-Lynn Wachtmann (born December 24, 1954) is a former Republican member of the Ohio House of Representatives, who has represented the 81st District from 2007 to 2014.
+Lynn Wachtmann (born December 24, 1954) is a former Republican member of the Ohio House of Representatives, who had represented the 81st District from 2007 to 2014.
 Prior to his term in the House, Wachtmann was a two-term state Senator, representing the 1st district of the Ohio Senate from 1999 to 2006, and the 83rd District of the Ohio House of Representatives from 1985 to 1998.
 He is the Chairman of the House Health and Aging Committee.

 Career

 Wachtmann is president of Maumee Valley Bottling, Inc. and a partner in Culligan Water Conditioning.
 When incumbent Chuck Earl decided to not seek another term in 1984, Wachtmann sought to replace him and won.
 He served seven more terms in the House, until 1998.

 With the enactment of term limits, Wachtmann was nearing the end of his eligible tenure in the House.
 However, with incumbent Senator M. Ben Gaeth also facing term limits, Wachtmann ran for the Senate.
 Facing Democrat Timothy Holtsberry in the 1998 election, Wachtmann won with 65.91% of the electorate.
 In his 2002 reelection bid, he won with over 69.5% of the vote against Democrat William Flanary.

 Wachtmann served as Senate Health Committee Chairman, and during Hurricane Katrina in 2005, delivered water to the devastated areas of New Orleans.